Prototypist1/FunctionFlow/ReadMe.md

 }
 ```

-A few less characters, a little less mental strain and slightly more readable code.
+So, a few less characters, a little less mental strain and slightly more readable code.
+At the cost of a little preformance and a little black magic.

-They are a directed graph where nodes are functions and edges are the output of one function used as the input of another.

-To be specific fg builds a delegate the executes collection of delegates.